dtarnawsky/cs-slide-up-component/README.md

 # sheet modal

-This is a custom component that acts like a sheet modal but can be placed on an `ion-content` and will site behind tabs.
+This is a custom component that acts like a sheet modal but can be placed on an `ion-content` and will sit behind tabs.
+It uses [@angular/animations](https://angular.io/guide/animations) to slide up/down based on its `isOpen` property.

 ### Usage